-There are four broad areas of special educational need defined in the SEN Code of Practice (2015).
+There are four broad areas of SEN defined in the SEN Code of Practice (2015).
 These are:

-- Communication and Interaction
+- Communication and Interaction;

-- Cognition and Learning
+- Cognition and Learning;

-- o Social, Emotional and Mental Health Difficulties
+- o Social, Emotional and Mental Health Difficulties;

-- Sensory and/or physical needs
+- Sensory and/or physical needs.

 The school provides data on the levels and types of need to the Local Authority.
 This is collected through the school census.